OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 If your Octopus Server is running in Microsoft Azure, there is only one solution unless you have a [DFS Replica](https://docs.microsoft.com/en-us/windows-server/storage/dfs-replication/dfsr-overview) in Azure.
 That solution is [Azure File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) which presents a file share over SMB 3.0 that will is shared across all of your Octopus servers.

-Once you have created your File Share, the best option is to add the Azure File Share as a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) and then adding this to `C:\Octopus\` for the Artifacts, Packages, and TaskLogs which need to be available to all nodes.
+Once you have created your File Share, the best option is to add the Azure File Share as a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) pointing at a local folder, for example `C:\Octopus\` for the Artifacts, Packages, and TaskLogs which need to be available to all nodes.

 Run the below before installing Octopus, substituting the placeholders with your own values.